neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/naming-things.md

 We are separating contracts / interfaces for reading and writing.
 In most cases, a component that needs to read some data doesn't need to write them.
 For these scenarios we are heavily using name-patterns `***Provider`, which contains methods for reading data, and `***Collection` / `***Repository` which inherits provider contract and addes methods for chaning state.

+When designing components, or even when implementing business logic, we are often wrapping system types into concreate classes with more type safety, null checking and more.
+Typically instead of passing around a list of objects, we create a concrete class, with concrete supported methods.
+This approach takes more time, but in the end you get components, that throws `ArgumentException`s for invalid input values and others as soon as possible, and they also minimizes occurences of `NullReferenceException` and others.

 ## Member names

 We don't much rules here.
 A common advise is to be as descriptive as possible, but don't go with too much detail, and don't bring up much implementation detail, where it is not necessary.